What can you do if you have a concern?

 - Communication – such as sexual or aggressive language, self-harming, becoming secretive and reluctant to share information or being overly obedient

-If you have a complaint or concern please click the link below for the Stony Dean School complaints form.
+If you have a complaint or concern please click the link above for the Stony Dean School complaints form.